-The so-called TBM (short for TRICHOCEREUS BRIDGESII MONSTROSA) is also called „Penis Plant“.
-And that´s because there is one particular type that grows small little & penis-like pups that look like green sausages (or a really small penis).
-The fact that the new pups tend to have a slight crinkle in the middle reinforce this impression.
+The so-called TBM (short for Trichocereus bridgesii monstrosa) is a Trichocereus clone that produces some very typical spineless growth that gave it its name “Penis Plant”.
+It forms small & penis-like pups that look like green sausages (or a really small penis) that pup repeatedly over and over again.
+The fact that the new pups tend to have a small insertion in the middle reinforce this impression.

 Where to buy a TBM Clone A or Clone B?

 CLONE B is widely available and can be found in cactus collections all over the world.
 You often come across TBM that are for sale on marketplace sites or classified ads.
 In Australia, CLONE B is very common while CLONE A is extremely hard to find.
 There are a handful of growers who got their hands on a Clone A, but almost all plants on the Australian market are Clone B.

 Trichocereus bridgesii Inermis, Frauenglück, TBM, Clone 1, Clone 2, Echinopsis lageniformis monstrosa,